 Since we are the marketers, our prime focus is on stories that will generate leads for our business.
-In short, you can say that our line of work gyrates around stories.
+In short, you can say that our line of work revolves around stories.

-A story is key for locks like charisma, transfiguration, ceasing and captivation.
+A story is critical for locks like charisma, transfiguration, ceasing, and captivation.
 Thus the story becomes an integral part of the marketing circle.
 Augmented reality brings life to imaginary objects in our real surroundings.

-You need to include AR in retail while you actually use storytelling.
-Storytelling can be like a woman wants to buy a jacket from your store but is confused.
+Inference: You need to include AR in retail while you use storytelling.
+Storytelling can be like a woman who wants to buy a jacket from your store but is confused.

 In previous points, I have covered the necessity of your products being interactive with your customers.
-This not only creates an emotional connection but also helps customers create a connection with the products.
-For increasing your sales, this is the most crucial point to be pinned.
+It not only creates an emotional connection but also helps customers build a relationship with the products.
+For increasing your sales, this is the most crucial point.

-LEGO, a US-based, in-demand toy manufacturer, uses AR to hitch with the emotions of the people thus making a strong marketing strategy into action for efficient sales.
+LEGO, a US-based, in-demand toy manufacturer, uses AR to hitch with the emotions of the people thus making a strong marketing strategy into action for experienced sales.

-A catalogue was also created by the company which is in 3D in addition to company’s paper catalogue.
-Children used to scan the special logo/mark to bring augmented reality experiences to life.
-This helped them to select which toy to buy.
+A catalog was also created by the company which is in 3D in addition to the company’s paper catalog.
+Children used to scan the unique logo/mark to bring augmented reality experiences to life.
+It helped them to select which toy to buy.

-This will help you to create a broader blueprint of your action planned for your sales.
-AR/VR plays a very important role here.
+ITwill help you to create a broader blueprint of your action planned for your sales.
+AR/VR plays a significant role here.
 As given above, a company uses to try and buy an approach so that people can get a broader view of the products before they buy.

 Indirectly you are providing them with the knowledge about the product using AR.

 A thought gyrated my mind recently.
 I visited an e-commerce site.
-It had product details and all specifications but still, it didn’t woo me.
-I was imagining that if I could experience the product in real then it would really help me to buy it.
+It had product details and all specifications, but still, it didn’t wow me.
+I imagined that if I could experience the product in real, then it would help me to buy it.
 But this imagination gap has to be filled.
-This is one of the main pain points of customers.
+It is one of the main pain points of customers.

-There is a gargantuan opportunity in the field of retail with Augmented Reality and Virtual Reality.
+There is an enormous opportunity in the field of retail with Augmented Reality and Virtual Reality.
 It’s high time that HubSpot COS Developer needs to incorporate in our business.
 Yes!
 It’s difficult but not beyond the bounds of possibility.

 Disclaimer: We at eSparkBiz Technologies have created this blog with all the consideration and utmost care.
 We always strive for excellence in each of our blog posts and for that purpose, we ensure that all the information written in the blog is complete, correct, comprehensible, accurate and up-to-date.
 However, we can’t always guarantee that the information written in the blog correct, accurate or up-to-date.
 Therefore, we always advise our valuable readers not to take any kind of decisions based on the information as well as the views shared by our authors.
 The readers should always conduct an in-depth research before making the final decision.
 In addition to these, all the logos, 3rd part trademarks and screenshots of websites & mobile apps are the property of the individual owners.
 We’re not associated with any of them.